 So what’s the problem?

-Things started to change in iOS 8.3 and higher.
+Things started to change in iOS 8.3 and older firmware.
 Apple has reportedly modified their security settings.
-As a result, these firmwares (starting from 8.3 and above) won’t give file access to iFunbox, iExplorer, and similar tools.
+As a result, these firmware (starting from 8.3 and above) won’t give file access to iFunbox, iExplorer, and similar tools.

-You might have already noticed this by seeing the following error in iFunbox:
+You might have already noticed this by looking at the following error in iFunbox:

 App Sandbox access is restricted by Apple to ones with “iTunes File Sharing” enabled since iOS 8.3.
 Jailbreak is required to open sandbox of this App.

 A lot of users were very disappointed to see this.
-This means no more access to apps, file’s directory, and files transfer.
+With Apple blocking file managers, it means no more access to apps, file’s directory, and files transfer.